European Trip - 2001

 Notre-Dame, the Louvre, the Musee de Orsay, Versailles, the Arc de Triomphe, the

-Eiffel Tower, and also walked up and down Champs-Elysees several times.
+Eiffel Tower, and also walked up and down the Champs-Elysees several times.

-- Since Vincent had gone home to Boston, no more digital picture were taken for
+- Since Vincent had gone home to Boston, no more digital pictures were taken for

 the remainder of the trip.